Love was the representative for Utah’s 4th congressional district as a Republican. She served from 2015 to 2018.

 Feb 24, 2015.
 Passed 375/37.

-From Jan 2015 to Dec 2018, Love missed 37 of 2,462 roll call votes, which is 1.5%.
-This is better than the median of 2.4% among the lifetime records of representatives currently serving.
+From Jan 2015 to Dec 2018, Love missed 103 of 2,535 roll call votes, which is 4.1%.
+This is worse than the median of 2.5% among the lifetime records of representatives serving in Dec 2018.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|